🗣️ How to...Nabla Echo

 What happens after I allow it?

-You won’t be prompted again
+Users will not be prompted again

-You can click Start encounter
+Click Start encounter

 Nabla Echo works normally during video visits